LLNL/sundials/README.md

 ## Support ##

-Full user guides for all of the SUNDIALS packages are available [online](https://sundials.readthedocs.io) and in the [doc](./doc) directory of the [released package tarballs](https://github.com/LLNL/sundials/releases).
+Full user guides for all of the SUNDIALS packages are available [online](https://sundials.readthedocs.io).
-Additionally, the [doc](./doc) directory contains documentation for the package example programs.
+In the [released tarballs](https://github.com/LLNL/sundials/releases), the `doc` directory includes PDFs of the user guides and documentation for the example programs.
+The example program documentation PDFs are also available on the [releases page](https://github.com/LLNL/sundials/releases).

 For information on recent changes to SUNDIALS see the [CHANGELOG](./CHANGELOG.md) or the introduction chapter of any package user guide.